prateekmedia/budgie-clipboard-applet/README.md

 - [x] Automatically save copied / selected content from clipboard
 - [x] Empty clipboard option
 - [x] Private mode option that let's you copy/select anything without saving it to clipboard
-- [x] Edit mode option that let's you remove any content from Clipboard manager(in Beta)
+- [x] Edit mode option that let's you remove any content from Clipboard manager
 - [x] Save up to 100 Clips
 - [x] Pager Navigation available, so that if clipboard fills out then it will not take the whole screen
-- [x] Search bar that lets you search across all of your clips
+- [x] Search as you type to find the clip that you want
 - [x] Option to enable Minimal Interface for minimalist users

 ## CONTRIBUTION